 If you’re looking for something straightforward, self-contained and affordable that’ll allow you to get some good shots of the kids’ sports days, look no further.
 These bridge cameras have large zoom lenses that let you get close to the action, are designed to be intuitive to use, and all carry smaller price tags than mirrorless cameras or DSLRs.

 Bridge cameras may not offer all of the high-end functionality of professional mirrorless cameras and DSLRs, but for the money you spend, you do get a heck of a lot.
 Nowhere is this more true than in the case of the Panasonic Lumix FZ300 (known as the FZ330 outside of North America).
 It's an inexpensive bridge camera with an impressively big 24x optical zoom that’s perfect for sports photography.
 It’s no slouch in burst shooting either, with a 4K Photo mode that allows you to utilize the 30fps 4K frame rate for the purposes of stills shooting – as long as you don’t mind a resolution cut to 8MP.
 Although resolution more generally is the camera’s main area of disadvantage – its resolution tops out at 12.1MP, meaning it’s not a great choice if you’re planning to make prints, and the relatively small sensor does affect performance in low light.
 If neither of these are important factors for you, this is a strong choice for simple sports photography.

 It’s just… an enormous zoom lens, isn’t it?
-If you’ve ever wanted to stand at the side of a football pitch and zoom in so far that you can see a player’s individual follicles (and really, who hasn’t?) then the Nikon CoolPix P950, with its 83x optical zoom, is the camera for you.
+If you’ve ever wanted to stand at the side of a rugby pitch and zoom in so far that you can see a player’s individual follicles (and really, who hasn’t?) then the Nikon CoolPix P950, with its 83x optical zoom, is the camera for you.
 A little more affordable than the flagship P1000, this impressive camera can bring even the most distant subjects within easy reach.
 There are a few sharpness issues at the telephoto end, particularly if you’re working at high ISO settings, but in all honesty it’s much more usable than it has any right to be.

 Read more: Nikon Coolpix P950 review